Introduction

 The salmon industry independent study will examine whether Tasmania’s regulatory arrangements are effective in achieving sustainable development while protecting the state’s marine and freshwater environments.

-It will benchmark Tasmania’s regulatory framework, examine monitoring, compliance, penalties, biosecurity, animal welfare and environmental performance standards.
+The study will benchmark Tasmania’s regulatory framework, examine monitoring, compliance, penalties, biosecurity, animal welfare and environmental performance standards.

 In October 2025, the terms of reference for the salmon industry study were announced: